Film Submission FAQ

 I have already registered my film but want to apply for an additional section.
 Do I need to fill in another application form?

-No, please contact the either by sending an e-mail or by using the respective link under My Film Entry.
+No, please contact the until the respective submission deadline either by sending an e-mail or by using the respective link under My Film Entry.
 They will add the section to your application.

 Please send the updated information, by stating the title of the film, either per e-mail to the or by using the corresponding link under My Film Entry.